Welcome to today's edition of the Rush 24-7 podcast.

 They voted for the Democrats.

-It's a mandate, uh, even though Barack's victory was a little bit more hollow than people think when you take a look at some of the the uh other results on the in the state house races across the country, there weren't many coattails.
+Even though Barack's victory was a little bit more hollow than people think, when you take a look at some of the other results in the state house races across the country, there weren't many coattails.

 But regardless, when the Democrats are in the minority and the Republicans are exacting the will of the people or implementing the will of the people, why then they get a camera in their face and they get to complain about being treated unfairly.

-Do you really think the the mainstream press is going to cover Republican complaints?
+Do you really think the mainstream press is going to cover Republican complaints?

-I doubt that, But I think we could do what we can do on talk radio and and get a movement going.
+I doubt that, but I think we could do what we can do on talk radio and get a movement going.

-People willing to stand up for something, whether they win or whether they lose.
+People willing to stand up for something whether they win or whether they lose, a conviction.

 And people, you know, they often talk about Reagan as the great communicator and optimistic and all of that.